 The “ask” is what it’s all about in nonprofit fundraising.
 As part of your email strategy, make sure you have an ask that is appropriate for each segment.
 For non-donors, your ask may be on the low end: “Please give $10.”
 For your recurring donors, you may want to have a moderate ask like $50 for your year-end campaign, taking into account the amount they give throughout the year.
 And when you’re asking your volunteers to make a donation to your year-end campaign, you’ll want to make sure you preface it by acknowledging the tremendous contribution of their time.

 Another helpful way to segment your emails is by behavior.
 Email marketing software with automation or “drip marketing” tools will help you do this much more easily.
 If a donor gave a big gift on #GivingTuesday, you don’t want to send them an email asking for another donation just a few days later, do you?
 Segmenting your lists and sending your year-end kick-off emails at strategic times can fend off the dreaded “donor fatigue” and help you see greater returns on your email efforts.

 Use Mightycause’s Supporters pages

 Did you know that you have a tool that will help you segment your email lists available right now?
 For free?
-Mightycause has given all nonprofits free access to our Advanced fundraising tools throughout the end of the year.
-That means you can start using our donor records by clicking Supporters on your nonprofit’s dashboard.
+Mightycause offers free trials of our advanced fundraising tools, including the Supporters CRM tool.